What We’ll Cover:

 It’s AI-Driven and Personalized

-For better or worse, TikTok’s algorithm is set up in a way that makes it easy for any regular user to go viral.
+TikTok’s algorithm is set up in a way that makes it easy for any user to go viral.

 The app’s proprietary algorithm functions as a personalized recommendation engine, which serves up content based on what’s popular and what individual users like most.

-However, if you’re interested in things like business or marketing, or want to follow the latest current events, it doesn’t take long to create a personalized feed that matches your unique set of interests.
+If you’re interested in things like business or marketing or want to follow the latest current events, it doesn’t take long to create a personalized feed that matches your unique set of interests.

 If you’re considering using TikTok to promote your brand, keep in mind that the platform doesn’t display content based on follower counts.
-Instead, relevance is measured by how well creators can tap into trends and memes, while carving out their own voice.
+Instead, it measures relevance by how well creators can tap into trends while carving out their own voice.

 Where channels like Instagram have become more focused on curating a specific lifestyle, TikTok is about collaboration and authenticity.

-So, the logical recommendation here is that TikTok is best suited for those brands that cater to a younger demographic.
+The logical recommendation here is that TikTok is best suited to brands that cater to a younger demographic.

 As you might imagine, consumer products are a natural fit for TikTok–think food, fashion, and beauty brands that perform well with younger consumers.